 The first half of the story was great.
 I loved getting to know the Idlewild girls.
 They all had unique personalities that set them apart.
 I enjoyed learning about the ghost of Idlewild Hall through their individual narratives.
 I also enjoyed their back stories and the small glimpse of life in the 1950’s that we got through that.

-I had a harder time connecting with Fiona.
+Connecting with Fiona was hard.
 She made a lot of decisions that I just couldn’t understand.
 I did enjoy her perspective as a writer, but otherwise I didn’t connect with her.

-The ending was where it really lost me.
-It was rushed and too easy.
+Unfortunately, the ending was where it really lost me.
+The author rushed it.
+It concluded too easily.
 It was all wrapped up in a little bow.
-I did like how the 1950’s timeline was connected to the 2014 timeline, but otherwise it was anticlimactic.
+I liked that the 1950’s timeline was connected to the 2014 timeline, but otherwise it was anticlimactic.

 My Rating: 3/5